mnowlin/poli307/syllabus/important-info.md

 If in-person classes are suspended, faculty will announce to their students a detailed plan for a change in modality to ensure the continuity of learning.
 All students must have access to a computer equipped with a web camera, microphone, and Internet access.
 Resources are available to provide students with these essential tools.

-## Diversity and Inclusion in the classroom
+## Diversity and Inclusion in the Classroom

 I am committed to creating an inclusive and accessible classroom environment for all students.
 I view the diversity that students bring to this class as a resource, strength, and benefit.
 It is my intent to present materials and activities that are respectful of diversity: gender, sexuality, disability, generational status, socioeconomic status, ethnicity, race, religious background, and immigration status.
 Any suggestions for promoting a positive and open environment will be appreciated and given serious consideration.